 Impact case study:

-Model and tools for decision-making
+Models and tools for decision making

-This case study was submitted to the Ministry of Business, Innovation and Employment as part of our 2019-2020 annual reporting.
+This case study was submitted to the Ministry of Business, Innovation and Employment as part of our 2020-21 annual reporting.